nucypher/nucypher/docs/source/pre_application/overview.rst

 Application Overview
 ====================

-All Threshold Network stakers (legacy KEEP, legacy NU, liquid T) are able to participate in the PRE application.
+All Threshold Network Stakers (legacy KEEP, legacy NU, liquid T) are able to participate in the PRE application.
 Threshold Staking can be performed and managed via the `Threshold dashboard <https://dashboard.threshold.network/overview/network>`_.

 For more information about the roles associated with the Threshold Staking contract, see `here <https://github.com/threshold-network/solidity-contracts/blob/main/docs/rfc-1-staking-contract.adoc>`_.

-The PRE Application operations are divided into two roles - “Staking Provider” and “Operator”.
+The PRE Application operations are divided into two roles:

+* `Staking Provider`_
+* `Operator`_

 Staking Provider